coderedcorp/coderedcms/docs/features/blocks/contentblocks/card.rst

 Allows the user to fill out information to be displayed in a card.
 Crops the image to a 3:2 ratio.

 .. note::
-    There is also a Card Grid Layout Block which groups cards into a grid and is a LayOut Block; this Card Block only displays a single card.
+    There is also a :ref:`card-grid` which groups cards into a grid and is a Layout Block; this Card Block only displays a single card.

 Field Reference